conda/conda/docs/source/install/quick.rst

 Windows Miniconda install
 -------------------------

-In your browser download the `Miniconda installer <http://conda.pydata.org/miniconda.html>`_ for Windows, then double click the .exe file and follow the instructions on the screen.
+In your browser download the `Miniconda installer for Windows <http://conda.pydata.org/miniconda.html>`_, then double click the .exe file and follow the instructions on the screen.
 If unsure about any setting, simply accept the defaults as they all can be changed later.